 Modern Art Accents

 Something about the soft, stable vibe of sage green makes it feel almost traditional.
-Which sage color can be.
-But it works beautifully as a component of modern design as well, perhaps due in large part to its very nature of historic-feeling charm.
+But it works as a component of modern design as well, perhaps due in large part to its nature of historic-feeling charm.

-When you consider which direction of sage you want to lean toward as you design your space, consider this: a dark, warm version of sage will feel more muted and somber than a very pale, cool sage, which is much more vibrant.
-If you want the color to pop, this is something to think about.
+When you consider which direction want to lean toward as you design your space, consider this: a dark, warm version of sage will feel more muted and somber than a pale, cool sage, which is more vibrant.

-As the name suggests, all sage greens pretty much have an organic, earthy vibe about them.
-But this attribute is particularly apparent when sage is paired with wood and/or dark elements.
-The good news is, sage color is considered to be one of the easiest to work with in design.
+Why not use flooring as a color backdrop?
+If you want an organic, earthy vibe then start at the bottom and work your way up.
+But this attribute is apparent when sage is paired with wood and dark elements.
+The good news is that sage color is considered to be one of the easiest to work within design.

-We’re not talking about the hip and suave version of cool, although that could certainly be an apropos description.
-Sage color in general trends toward the cooler side of the spectrum, which means it can look quite grey, particularly in a space with pale or little natural light (like a north-facing room).
+Although the color has Sage emerged as a driving interior design force, that doesn’t mean you should be afraid of it.
+Sage rests on the cooler side of the color spectrum, which means it can look quite grey, in a space with pale or little natural light.
 Be sure to test it out to get the temperature you want for your space.